-I am currently Managing Director at the Volkshochschule Aalen e.V..
-Before taking on my current role, I was Head of Museums for the City of Oldenburg.
+I am currently Head of National Waterfront Museum at Amgueddfa Cymru.
+Before taking on my current role, I was Managing Director at the Volkshochschule Aalen e.V. and Head of Museums for the City of Oldenburg in Germany.
 Prior to my return to Germany in 2016, I was a senior consultant in a heritage consultancy in the UK and I worked for several years at museums and heritage sites for local government in England (Audience Development Manager) and Wales (Manager), and for the National Trust for Scotland (Learning and Interpretation Manager).
 I’ve also worked as a frontline interpreter in the United States.
-I hold a PhD in Archaeology/Heritage Studies from University College London.

 Thanks for reading my blog,